Enable

 There are two ways of making a button disabled.

-2. Use aria-disabled="true" attribute.
+2. Use the aria-disabled="true" attribute.
 This doesn't remove the button from the keyboard tabbing order.
-It also doesn't prevents click events from being fired except for Chrome on Google Android with Talkback on (Thanks to Noel Tibbles for pointing this out).
+It also doesn't prevents click events from being fired except for Chrome on Google Android with Talkback on.
+(Thanks to Noel Tibbles for pointing this out).

-The following is disabled with the disabled attribute
+The following button is disabled with the disabled attribute